jmgonzmart/GSoC_ML_gene_annot/README.md

 ## Background of the project

 The arrival of long read transcriptomics technologies has provided us with potentially hundreds of thousands of possible novel transcript variants that could be added to already well-annotated genomes such as human and mouse.
 However, manual gene annotation is very time-consuming, so we created an automated workflow to process these datasets while minimising the addition of low quality transcripts that would have been rejected by experienced annotators.
-In order to evaluate the problems that we could face, we carried out a test with the manual annotation of almost 2000 transcripts generated from alignments of long reads from various sources against the human genome sequence.
+In order to evaluate the problems that we could face, we carried out a test with the manual annotation of almost 2,000 transcripts generated from alignments of long reads from various sources against the human genome sequence.
 Our gene annotators identified a set of features that could be useful to predict whether a transcript was not good enough to be integrated in the human gene annotation.
 Subsequently, we performed an exploratory analysis to determine the relevance of these features in the annotators' decisions.
-Eventually, we decided to set stringent thresholds for the values of these features and use them to filter out low quality long read transcripts.
+Eventually, we decided to set stringent thresholds these features based on our observations and use them to filter out low quality long read transcripts.

 Splice junctions are the most important determinants of transcript quality.
 An annotator will reject a transcript if one of its splice junctions is  incorrect.
 This explains why most of the chosen features were related to splice junctions.